jampp/geeks/_src/_posts/2016-05-08-prestodb-on-amazon-emr-at-jampp.markdown

  - **hash_partition_count** the number of partitions for distributed joins and aggregations.
 The default for Presto in EMR is 8 which is good for only a small cluster.
 If you have a cluster with more than 8 nodes that do processing and you are running a query that contains a big join, it is a good idea to set this number to a higher value.

-Finally, there were a couple of issues we run into in some of the EMR versions.
+Finally, there were a couple of issues we faced in some of the EMR versions.
 I will leave the solutions we found here, in case you run into any of them.

 The first issue had to do with some problems with Presto’s connection to the Hive Metastore to retrieve table metadata.
 After some use, the connections were timing out and we found that this was originated by EMR switching to the MariaDB connector.
 In the link below, you can find a post from the EMR blog detailing this issue and our answer on how to fix it:
 [https://forums.aws.amazon.com/thread.jspa?threadID=220302&tstart=25](https://forums.aws.amazon.com/thread.jspa?threadID=220302&tstart=25)